Dstar2000/DBank/README.md

 # DBank
-Simple Bank Tasks Using Encapsulation
+Simple Bank Tasks Using Encapsulation with Private Data Members and Public Memer Methods